Munich Medical Research School

 The doctorate procedures are managed by the doctoral examination board (Promotionsausschuss) of the Medical Faculty of LMU Munich.
 Accordingly, the examination regulations of the Medical Faculty of LMU Munich apply in their currently valid version.

-An English version for international Ph.D. students is available here: www.en.mmrs.med.uni-muenchen.de/eigene-ressourcen/med-research_english.pdf
+An English version (not legally binding) for international Ph.D. students is available here: www.en.mmrs.med.uni-muenchen.de/eigene-ressourcen/med-research_english.pdf

 Plagiarism Check - iThenticate - Verification of the originality of text passages

 The Medical Faculty board (LMU) has decided to verify the originality of a thesis before it is officially submitted to the Doctoral Office by introducing a new plagiarism detection software (iThenticate).
 The software indicates whether the submitted thesis contains plagiarized passages or not.
 It shows how much of the text corresponds with scanned internet databases (these can also contain correct citations, common phrases, etc.).
 Only supervisors can get an iThenticate report.
 After generating the report, you and your supervisor can carefully read through the report and determine whether highlighted passages are really plagiarized or not.
 If necessary, you have a single chance to revise problematic passages and resubmit the thesis for a second and last scan.

 Please submit the actual text of the thesis only (excluding title page, table to contents, reference list, acknowledgements, etc.) and specify the title of the dissertation.